cx-ryan-wakeham/ProjectHub/README.md

 Access other users' resources by modifying URL parameters:
 ```
-/api/tasks/1  (try different IDs)
+GET /api/tasks/1  (try different IDs)
+GET /api/documents/1
+GET /api/messages/1
 ```

 ### Broken Authentication

 JWT tokens never expire and use a weak secret.
 Try decoding tokens at jwt.io.
+Tokens are stored in localStorage and can be accessed via browser console.

 ## Development